newspapercentral/automated-congressional-redistricting/README.md

       - SITE should be set to point (this is a potential feature for a future release)

  5. Run the code and view the results and log files

+All results are available as equivalency files online: https://bitbucket.org/hlevin/redistricting-results